Professor Ivo: Fictional character biography

 Later, Ivo builds a private island populated by robots and then discovers that his disfigurement is progressing, causing pain and increased immobility.
 Deciding he wishes to destroy himself but unable to do it directly, he creates Amazoids, versions of Amazo who can each steal one power.
-The androids take the powers of Red Star, Rebis, Valor, Power Girl, Starman and Geo-Force, then turn their abilities on Ivo but are unable to kill him.
-Ice of the Justice League sympathizes with Ivo, unknowingly invoked the power of Guy Gardner's Power Ring to cure him of his condition and restore his original human form.
+The androids take the powers of Red Star, Rebis, Valor, Power Girl, Starman, and Geo-Force, then turn their abilities on Ivo, but are unable to kill him.
+Ice of the Justice League sympathizes with Ivo and unknowingly cures him using Guy Gardner's power ring.

 Despite his disfiguring experience, Ivo succumbs to his death phobia and once again creates an immortality elixir, drinking it and accepting that once again he suffers a monstrous disfigurement, though now of a different nature.
-Deciding to target the Justice League again, he teams up with fellow mad scientist villain T.O.
-Morrow and they develop a friendly rivalry, bickering and trying to impress each other while also clearly respecting each other and enjoying their collaboration.
+Deciding to target the Justice League again, he teams up with fellow mad scientist villain T. O. Morrow and they develop a friendly rivalry, bickering and trying to impress each other while also clearly respecting each other and enjoying their collaboration.
 They construct the android Tomorrow Woman, designed to act as a superhero to infiltrate the League and eventually kill them with an electromagnetic pulse that can disrupt brain functions.
-To Ivo's annoyance and Morrow's pleasant surprise, Tomorrow Woman becomes a true hero and sacrifices herself to save the Justice League.
+To Ivo's annoyance and Morrow's surprise, Tomorrow Woman becomes a true hero and sacrifices herself to save the Justice League.
 Discovering her true nature, the team then tracks down and arrests both Ivo and Morrow as they share a toast.

-Years later, the time-manipulating android Hourman seeks out Professor Ivo to discuss the deeper nature of androids.
-In exchange for this talk, Ivo asks to know whether he will one day actually die.
-Hourman tells him but the reader is not privy to the answer.
-Ivo decides to meditate on it.

-Professor Ivo returns in Infinite Crisis as a member of the Secret Society of Super Villains.
-Later on, in Justice League of America (vol. 2) #4, he attempts to create a new Amazo body that can be inhabited by the mind of the villain Solomon Grundy.

-The Secret Society of Super Villains later assigns Ivo to collect soil samples in Auschwitz, Poland which will be used to create the Wonder Woman villain Genocide.
-He does not care to create the villain, but agrees to do so in hopes that the Society's resources can cure his disfigurement at last.
-Professor Ivo brings along his newest android Red Volcano as an aid.
+The Secret Society of Super Villains later assigns Ivo to collect soil samples in Auschwitz, which will be used to create the villain Genocide.
+Ivo does not care to create the villain, but agrees to do so in hopes that the Society's resources can cure his disfigurement.

-Maxwell Lord later approaches Professor Ivo with a job to reprogram the Metal Men and to help Lord build OMAC Prime, an android who, like Amazo, can copy super powers.